devEnju/nx_gamepad/README.md

 4. Push your changes to your fork
 5. Open a pull request to that repository

-We will review your pull request and provide feedback or merge your changes as quickly as possible.
+I will review your pull request and provide feedback or merge your changes as quickly as possible.
 If you have questions or need assistance, please do not hesitate to reach out.
 For problems with specific libraries, use the issue tracker of the respective repository.
 Feature suggestions can be discussed on the [issues page](https://github.com/devEnju/nx_gamepad/issues) of this one.
 Your input and help in improving this project are invaluable!